kory-smith/korysmith.dev/src/content/blog/making-my-website.md

 I made a website!
 This one!
 It’s not the first time I’ve had a website, but it is the first time I’ve had a website that I’m proud of and that’s mostly original.

 You’ll note that I said _mostly_ original.
 I got the design from [Andy Bell’s site](https://andy-bell.co.uk/).
-At first, I did this with glee—we programmers “borrow” code all the time, right?
-Then, I read this on his blog.

-> The only thing that doesn’t feel safe is that the fellas (it’s always the fellas) love to rip off other peoples websites, which **is absolutely not cool**.
-The power play I have for that is no one is gonna want a site that looks like mine lmao.

-Whoops.
-Sorry, Andy.
-Maybe I can say it was _inspired by_ Andy Bell?
+At first, I outright stole it.
+But then, it turned into its own thing.
+Thanks, Andy.

 Anyway, to celebrate the launching of the website, I wanted to write an article _about_ the website.